-The i>clicker remote takes three AAA batteries.
+The iClicker remote takes two AAA batteries.
 To remove the battery cover, push down the small tab next to the battery compartment.
-The instructions suggest using a key or similar small tool.

-Once you remove your i>clicker from its packaging, you will need to pull the tab on the back of it to activate the batteries.
+Once you remove your iClicker from its packaging, you will need to pull the tab on the back of it to activate the batteries.
 On the front of your clicker you will notice there are 6 options: A, B, C, D, E, and On/Off.
-The On/Off button is what you choose to both turn it on (resulting in a sold blue light by the “Power” indicator at the top of your clicker) and off (removing the solid blue light).
+The On/Off button is what you choose to both turn it on (resulting in a sold green light by the “Power” indicator at the top of your clicker) and off (removing the solid green light).

 You can get the CU Boulder specific software at no cost.
-You will only be downloading a .zip file that once unzipped is a folder with the i>clicker and i>grader applications —no installation process is necessary.
+You will only be downloading a .zip file that once unzipped is a folder with the iClicker application.
 Learn more: